Import a CSV file

 Prepare a client host

-To prepare a client host to perform the import operation, you create a Compute Engine VM that can connect to the AlloyDB primary instance where your database is located, and install the psql and gsutil tools on that VM.
+To prepare a client host to perform the import operation, you create a Compute Engine VM that can connect to the AlloyDB primary instance where your database is located, and install the psql tool and the Google Cloud CLI on that VM.

 1. Follow the instructions Connect a psql client to an instance to create a Compute Engine VM with the proper connectivity and the psql tool installed.
 When following these instructions, make sure to allocate enough local storage to the Compute Engine VM to accommodate the CSV file you are importing.

-2. Install the gsutil tool to provide command-line access to the CSV file in the Cloud Storage bucket.
+2. Install the gcloud CLI to provide command-line access to the CSV file in the Cloud Storage bucket.

 Import the CSV file